saberprivateer/JobCRM/README.md

 Recruiters have sophisticated applicant tracking software (ATS).
 "JobCRM" is an idea to help even the playing field by giving similar tools to the job searcher.

 Enjoy!

+P.S.
+As a former Mechanical Engineer and currently a Product Manager the quality of the code in this repo should not be taken seriously other than as a prototype and a chance for me to keep my skills up.